kibuchijw/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. Function that copies memory area
 3. Function that locates a character in a string
 4. Function that gets the length of a prefix substring
+5. Function that searches a string for any of a set of bytes